TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Selinunte

-Temple of Hera at the former ancient Greek colony of Selinunte.
+The Temple of Hera at the former ancient Greek colony of Selinunte.

 Agrigento and the Valley of the Temples

 I continue southeast to Agrigento and the Valley of the Temples.
 Except for a small collection of Japanese tourists and a French couple who are easy to avoid, the place is almost deserted.
 The sun pouts histrionically behind thick clouds.
 Gnarled olive trees blanket the site.
 The 5th century B.C.
-Temple of Concordia was preserved when it was reincarnated into a church in the 6th century A.D.
+The Temple of Concordia was preserved when reincarnated into a church in the 6th century A.D.
 The unfailing Mediterranean sun stubbornly slices through steel clouds and splashes the edifice in late afternoon’s glow.

 Olive trees in the Valley of the Temples.